UlakayOutcast/LF/README.md

 To turn it on and off use /lf

+To enable or disable searcher display (LFAny) /lf a

+To enable or disable searcher display (LFM) /lf m

-To enable or disable searcher display (LFG) /lf lfg
+To enable or disable searcher display (LFG) /lf g

 To enable the filter /lf Text, to disable the filter /lf nil